niqdev/kafka-scala-examples/PITCHME.md

 +++

-An Avro schema defines the data structure in a JSON
+An Avro schema defines the data structure in JSON

 User.avsc
 ```